-The bidder , proposed subcontractor , hereby certifies that it has, has not, participated in a previous contract or subcontract su bject to the equal opportunity clause, as required by Executive Orders s 10925, 11114, or 11246, and that i t has, has not, filed with the Joint Reporting comm ittee, the Director of the Office of Federal Contract Compliance, a Federal Government contracting or ad ministering agency or the former Pres sident's Committee on Equal Employment Opportunity, all reports due un der the applicable filing requirements.
-(Company) By: By.
-(Title) Date: Notes The above Employment Our activity Devolations of the Countries Employment Opportunity Regulations of the Secretary / / tted by bidders and proposed subcontractors only in subject to the equal opportunity clause.
-Contracts and 1 11 ity clause are set forth in 41 CFR 60-1.5 (Generally only contracts or subco ontracts of \$10,000 or under are exemp i.)
-G 1 G 1 1 E 100 (EEO 1) ; .1 1

-Currently, Standard Form 100 (EEO-1) is the only report required by the Executive Orders or their implementing regulations.
+The bidder , proposed subcontractor , hereby certifies that it has, has not, participated in a previous contract or subcontract su bject to the equal opportunity clause, as required by Executive Orders 10925, 11114, or 11246, and that it has, has not, filed with the Joint Federal Contract Compliance, a Federal Government sident's Committee on Equal Employment Opportunity, der the applicable filing requirements. • (Company) By : (T'(1)) (Title) Date: Daic Note: The above certification is required by the Faux l Employment Opportunity Regulations of the Secretary itted by bidders and proposed subcontractors only in ' V 7.7 subject to the equal opportunity clause.
+Contracts and ity clause are set forth in 41 CFR 60-1.5 (Generally only ontracts of \$10,000 or under are exempt · · on under the enemy ,, Currently, Standa ard Form 100 (EEO-1) is the onl y report required by the Executive Orders or their